 Misconfigured AWS S3 buckets are among the most common causes of data breaches for organizations operating in the public cloud.
 In many cases, the organizations affected aren’t able to identify the misconfigurations behind these risks until a malicious actor does it for them and it’s too late to protect their sensitive data.

-Today we’re going to look at an example of a misconfigured AWS S3 bucket which attackers were able to access, and walk through what your organization can do to identify these kinds of misconfigurations, understand the potential impact, and establish automated governance policies to prevent these risks from going unnoticed for too long.
+Today we’re going to look at an example of a misconfigured AWS S3 bucket that attackers were able to access, and walk through what your organization can do to identify these kinds of misconfigurations, understand the potential impact, and establish automated governance policies to prevent these risks from going unnoticed for too long.

 Here is the code for our example: